OSGeo/OSGeoLive-doc/en/overview/pgrouting_overview.rst

 GIS Tools
 ~~~~~~~~~

-..
-Writing Tip:
-  Address user questions of "What does the application do?",
-  "When would I use it?", "Why would I use it over other applications?",
-  "How mature is the application and how widely deployed is it?".
-  Don't mention licence or open source in this section.
-  Target audience is a GIS practitioner or student who is new to Open Source.

 pgRouting extends the `PostGIS <postgis_overview.html>`_/`PostgreSQL <http://www.postgresql.org>`_ geospatial database to provide geospatial routing functionality.

 Advantages of the database routing approach are: